AnnLyma/users_actions_automation/README.md

 # users_actions_automation

 Required modules: os, pywinauto, pyautogui, time, datetime, random\

+Do the following before running the script:\
+pip install pywinauto\
+pip install pyautogui\

 Python version: Python3

 The code creates 2 folders and a file with a unique content and name.